conduktor/conduktor-docs/src/pages/changelog/Console-1.34.0.md

 #### Extended authentication mechanisms for Partner Zones

-In addition to Gateway local service accounts, Partner Zones now support authentication with client IDs and secrets managed by your OAuth/OIDC provider.
+Partner applications can now authenticate to your Partner Zones using client IDs & secrets managed by your OAuth/OIDC provider.

 - ### Quality of life improvements